Nonprofit Organizations In-House Counsel Externship: Compliance, Transactions, and Risk Management

 Application Procedure

-Interested students should submit an application, resume, and grade transcript through CAMS.
-Students may indicate in their application whether they have any preliminary interests or preferences with respect to types of organizations for their fieldwork, but applicants are also not required to have a preference.
+Students should submit an application, resume, and grade transcript through CAMS.
+Students should feel free to indicate in their applications whether they have special preferences about their field placement organizations, but no particular match can be guaranteed.
 Prior experience working on or studying nonprofit corporate or tax exemption law is not required for the course but may prove helpful.

 * 5 credits include 3 clinical credits and 2 academic seminar credits.